 Do your dentures fit poorly?
 Dentures are a pain — you have to take them out every night.
 Sometimes they fall out, which can be so embarrassing at restaurants.
-But when your dentures don’t fit, they are more than just inconvenient: They are downright unhealthy.
+But when your dentures don’t fit, they are more than just inconvenient: they’re downright unhealthy.

 Problems Caused by Poorly Fitting Dentures

 Dentures that don’t fit properly can be hard on your gums, rubbing and causing a mechanical irritation underneath your dentures.
 Overtime, this can cause an inflammation in your mouth and lips known as stomatitis.
 If left untreated, this can even develop into ulcers.
-As ulcers worsen, they can expose the bone underneath your gums to infection that can affect other parts of the body.
+As ulcers worsen, they can leave the bone underneath your gums susceptible to infection that can affect other parts of the body.

 Chronic inflammation and infection caused by poorly fitting dentures also increases your risk of oral cancer.
 In fact, a number of studies have identified a link between poorly fitting dentures and oral cancer.

 The Importance of Regular Checkups for Dentures

 No, dentures don’t get you off the hook of seeing your dentist.
-Oral care is still critical because dentures require such special care.
+Regular oral hygiene is still critical because dentures require such special care.
 We have to ensure your dentures don’t fit poorly and are in good shape, but you should also have your dentist do regular x-rays so they can also monitor the structure of your jaw.